activatedgeek/blog/content/machine-learning/stochastic-gradient-descent-bounds.md

 where \\( f_i(\mathbf{w}) = f(\mathbf{w}, \xi_i) \\).
 For instance, \\( f_i \\) could represent
 the *Squared Loss* function.
 Having minimized the risk, we declare the system "learned".

-From elementary calculus, a closed form solution to a (strongly) convex minimization problem is to solve the system of linear equations after equating the derivative to zero.
-In other cases an analytic solution might not even be possible.
+From basic convex optimization theory, a closed form solution to a (strongly) convex minimization problem is to solve the system of linear equations after equating the derivative to zero.
+In other cases an analytical solution might not even be possible.
 It is well known that calculating the gradient over the complete sample becomes computationally prohibitive when the number of samples \\( n \\) become very large (which is typically the case).
 Therefore, we approximate the gradient step by considering a small batch of the samples (sometimes just one) which is what